jxkd123/Chaos-time-series-and-phase-space-reconstruction/README.md

 [Pynamical](https://github.com/gboeing/pynamical) is a Python package for modeling and visualizing discrete nonlinear dynamical systems, chaos, and fractals.

-[pypsr](https://github.com/hsharrison/pypsr)A work-in-progress library for phase-space reconstruction in Python!
+[pypsr](https://github.com/hsharrison/pypsr) A work-in-progress library for phase-space reconstruction in Python!

 [pyunicorn](http://www.pik-potsdam.de/~donges/pyunicorn/index.html) allows to easily construct networks from uni- and multivariate time series and event data (functional (climate) networks and recurrence networks)